rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 Quite self-explanatory.
 This clears the screen, with the clear sketch retaining the slider values and particle count given.

-## Eslint
+## ESLint

-Eslint was ran with files index.js and ParticleSandbox.js under the following:
+ESLint was ran with files index.js and ParticleSandbox.js under the following:

     ?
 How would you like to configure ESLint?
 Answer questions about your style ?
 Which version of ECMAScript do you use?
 ES2015